 The fourth train service is the TER.
 These are operated by the 11 different regions in France and offer services within their region or into neighboring regions.
 Tickets for these trains can be purchased up to 120 days in advance.

-In general TER services allow all bikes onboard without the need to reserve and pay for a space.
-It is simply a matter of turning up with your bike and going to the designated carriage.
+In general, TER services allow bikes onboard without the need to reserve and pay for a space.
+It is simply a matter of turning up with your bike and going to the designated car.
 Bikes are allowed on a “first come, first served” basis and it is up to the train staff to determine if they will allow bikes on in excess of the available space.

 Bikes are not permitted on the Paris metro, tramway, or buses at any time.
 The exception to this is the M1 line which allows bikes on Sundays and public holidays before 4:30 pm.